Winnipeg general strike: Role in the labour revolt

 In May and June 1919, general strikes broke out in as many as thirty other cities, from Amherst, Nova Scotia, to Victoria, British Columbia.
-Some of these strikes were protests against local conditions, some were in solidarity with Winnipeg, and others involved both causes.
+Some of these strikes were protests against local conditions; some were in solidarity with the Winnipeg strikers; some arose from both causes.

 Aftermath

 "State trials" and deportations

-Eight of the strike leaders were brought to trial on charges of seditious conspiracy.
+Eight of the strike leaders were brought to trial for seditious conspiracy - Heaps, Armstrong, Bray, Ivens, Johns, Pritchard, Russell and Queen.
 The evidence against them focused less on their actions than on their socialist ideas, which were seen as the root cause of the unrest that led to the general strike.
-Under arrangements accepted (and paid for) by the federal government, the prosecution was conducted by Andrews and other “legal gentlemen” who were active in the Citizens’ Committee during the strike.
+Under arrangements accepted (and paid for) by the federal government, Andrews and other "legal gentlemen" who were active in the Citizens' Committee during the strike conducted the prosecution.

-Seven of the accused (Armstrong, Bray, Ivens, Johns, Pritchard, Russell and Queen) were found guilty by the largely rural juries selected for the trials.
-Most were sentenced to one-year sentences, but Russell was sentenced to two years and Bray, who was convicted on a lesser charge, was sentenced to six months.
-(As well, John Farnell, who had filled the void left in the leadership of pro-strike returned soldiers after Bray's arrest, was sentenced to nine months in prison.
-He was released three months early, due to his wife's illness.)

-Heaps conducted his own defence.
-He was acquitted on all charges.
+The largely rural juries selected for the trials found guilty seven of the accused (Armstrong, Bray, Ivens, Johns, Pritchard, Russell and Queen).
+Most were sentenced to one year imprisonment.
+Russell was sentenced to two years.
+Bray was convicted on a lesser charge and was sentenced to six months.
+John Farnell, who had replaced Bray after his arrest as leader of pro-strike returned soldiers, was sentenced to nine months in prison.
+He was released three months early, due to his wife's illness.
+Heaps conducted his own defence and a jury acquitted him on all charges.
 Dixon, who was charged with seditious libel, delivered a strong defence of the right to free speech as an essential element of the British tradition.
 After forty hours of deliberation, the largely urban jury acquitted him.
 This result caused the prosecution to abandon the similar charges against Woodsworth.

-In the case of the “foreigners” arrested on June 17, there were no criminal proceedings.
+J. B. McLachlan, a prominent labour organizer in Cape Breton, observed the clampdown in Winnipeg and protested the Immigration Act amendments brought in to allow the summary deportation of all British- and foreign-born immigrants accused of sedition.
+In the case of the "foreigners" arrested on June 17, there were no criminal proceedings.
 The attempt to deport Almazoff failed, and Charitonoff appealed successfully against a deportation order.
 Blumenberg and Schoppelrei were deported on technical grounds related to their original entry into the country.
-Blumenberg found his feet in the U.S., organizing workers in the Duluth area and even running for municipal office there on the socialist platform.
+Blumenberg went to the U.S., organizing workers in the Duluth area and running for municipal office there on the socialist platform.

+During the trial, a large protest demonstration was held on September 2 in which 7000 attended.
+At that time, J.B.
+MacLachlan called for a general strike to demand the renewal of bail for the arrested strike leaders.
+On 1 May 1920 he organized a one-day “holiday” to protest against the convictions.